jundalisay/sp/content/en/material/fallacies/age-universe.md

 Such assumptions were destroyed by the findings of:
-- the James Webb Telescope which detected galaxies at the early universe being large instead of small
+- the **James Webb Space Telescope** which detected galaxies at the early universe being large instead of small
-- the Planck satellite which detected no gravitational waves in the CMB
+- the **Planck satellite** which detected no gravitational waves in the CMB
-- DESI detecting the expansion of space to vary
+- **DESI** detecting the expansion of space to vary

 ## The Cause of the Error: The Religion of Physics